Formula One: Drivers

 Maria Teresa de Filippis was the first woman to compete in the series at the 1958 Monaco Grand Prix.
-She drove in a total of five Grand Prix, racing under the Italian flag, and has been hailed a pioneer of women in motorsport.
+She drove in a total of five Grands Prix, racing under the Italian flag, and has been hailed as a pioneer of women in motorsport.

 Lella Lombardi is the only woman to place within the points at a Formula One Grand Prix.
 She competed in three seasons, entering seventeen races and starting twelve.
-After finishing sixth in the 1975 Spanish Grand Prix, Lombardi became the first and only woman to score points during an official Formula Grand Prix.
+After finishing sixth in the 1975 Spanish Grand Prix, Lombardi became the first and only woman to score points during an official Formula One Grand Prix.
 Due to the race not reaching full completion, half points were awarded, and Lombardi only gained 0.5 points.

 Desiré Wilson is the only woman to win a Formula One race of any kind, winning the second round of the 1980 Aurora AFX F1 Championship.

 Giovanna Amati was the last female driver to attempt to qualify for a Formula One Grand Prix.
 In 1992, she was signed by Brabham and participated in three races—South Africa, Mexico, and Brazil—but failed to qualify for any of them.
 Amati faced significant challenges, including an underperforming car and limited testing opportunities.
 She was replaced by Damon Hill after Brabham struggled with financial difficulties and performance issues.
 Her participation also marked the last time a female driver was officially listed on an F1 entry list until Susie Wolff took part in free practice sessions for Williams during her four years with the team as a development driver.

 In 2022, Formula One announced the creation of F1 Academy in an effort to "change perceptions and inspire the next generation of girls".
 It is the only female single-seater racing championship.
 Its inaugural championship was won by Marta García of Prema Racing.
 The establishment of F1 Academy has attracted significant levels of attention to women in motorsport.
 Netflix premiered a docuseries in 2025 about the academy.
-In addition to this, companies like Tommy Hilfiger, Charlotte Tilbury, and Puma have become sponsors due to its increasing popularity.
+In addition to this, companies such as Tommy Hilfiger, Charlotte Tilbury, and Puma have become sponsors due to the sport's increasing popularity.

 Team personnel

-Austrian Monisha Kaltenborn became the sport's first-ever female team principal when she took over the role at Sauber Formula 1 Team in 2010.
-English Claire Williams became the only other woman to ever manage a Formula 1 team when she assumed the role of Deputy Team Principal for Williams Racing in 2013.
+Austrian Monisha Kaltenborn became the sport's first-ever female team principal when she took over the role at Sauber Formula One Team in 2010.
+English Claire Williams became the only other woman to ever manage a Formula One team when she assumed the role of Deputy Team Principal for Williams Racing in 2013.

 As of 2025, Hannah Schmitz holds the role of principal strategy engineer at Red Bull Racing.
-She has been with the team since 2009 and has played a strong presence in its victories in 2021, 2022, and 2023.
+She has been with the team since 2009 and has played a strong role in its victories in 2021, 2022, and 2023.
 Beginning in 2025, Laura Müller has served as the race engineer for Esteban Ocon at Haas, making her the first woman to serve as a race engineer on a full-time basis.